FreeRTOS/FreeRTOS/tools/memory_estimator/README.md

 # MemoryEstimator

-This utility helps in determining the memory estimates for FreeRTOS libraries.
+This utility helps in determining memory estimates for FreeRTOS libraries.

+It outputs the sizes of the sections of the library's object file, as well as the total size, when compiled with the GNU ARM Embedded Toolchain, as measured by the `arm-none-eabi-size` utility.
+The GNU ARM Embedded Toolchain must be available in the PATH when this utility is run.

 # Usage